ml4ai/tomcat/docs/developer/prebuilt_world_loading.md

 The comments in the XML indicate what needs to be filled in generally, but for the tutorial go to the line `<FileWorldGenerator src = “” />`

-Within the quotes specify the path to which you saved your Tomcat_Preloaded folder.
+Within the quotes specify the path to which you saved your SAR_v1 folder.

-Again,the **Minecraft world is the whole folder and not just one file inside the folder, so the path should end in:** Tomcat_Preloaded
+Again,the **Minecraft world is the whole folder and not just one file inside the folder, so the path should end in:** SAR_v1

 Refer to file_gen.xml to see how I specified my path.